kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/README.md

-# Analysis levels
+# Analysis stages

-The following pages provide details regarding the intended use of each analysis-level and its associated optional arguments.
+The following pages provide details regarding the intended use of each analysis stage and its associated arguments.